slogan621/tscharts/clinicstation/README.md

    One of the following is required.
 Both can be specified.

+   `away` true if station is away else false.
+See `awaytime`<br />
-   `active` true if station is active, else false<br />
+   `active` true if station is servicing a patient, else false<br />
    `level` priority level.
 Default is 1.<br />
-   `awaytime` whenever `active` is set to false, `awaytime` is used to calculate the UTC time at which the station is expected to reopen.
-By default, awaytime is 30 minutes.
-In GET requests, the time that was calculated is returned as "willreturn" in the JSON payload.<br />
+   `awaytime` whenever `away` is set to true, `awaytime` is used to calculate the UTC time at which the station is expected to reopen.
+By default, `awaytime` is 30 minutes.
+In GET requests, the expected return time is returned as a UTC time string as `willreturn` in the JSON payload.<br />

 * **Success Response:**